efekrbas/guns.lol-username-checker/README.md

+# Read

+- If the username is not available, try using an alias instead.

 # How to use
 - Have <a href="https://www.python.org/">Python</a> installed.
 - First clone the repository or <a href="https://github.com/2xrd/guns.lol-username-checker/archive/refs/heads/main.zip">download it as .zip</a>